EmilyQiRabbit/RustChinese/4-Understanding-Ownership/3-References-and-Borrowing.md

 ## References and Borrowing

-The issue with the tuple code in Listing 4-5 is that we have to return the String to the calling function so we can still use the String after the call to calculate_length, because the String was moved into calculate_length.
+The issue with the tuple code in Listing 4-5 is that we have to return the `String` to the calling function so we can still use the `String` after the call to `calculate_length`, because the `String` was moved into `calculate_length`.

-Here is how you would define and use a calculate_length function that has a reference to an object as a parameter instead of taking ownership of the value:
+Here is how you would define and use a `calculate_length` function that has a reference to an object as a parameter instead of taking ownership of the value:

 Filename: src/main.rs